fifikim/restaurant-reservations/README.md

 ### 08 - Change an existing reservation

-Modify a reservation if a customer calls to change or cancel their reservation so that reservations are always accurate and current.
+Modify a reservation if a customer calls to change or cancel their reservation. <br/>
+Reservations are always accurate and current.

 ## Installation